AADavin/ALEtutorial/README.md

 1. The Species Tree.
 ALE renames the inner branches and uses these names to specify the different events.
 To view this branch nodes it is possible to use SeaView and toggle the option Br support
 2. The LogLikelihood of the reconciliation
 3. The "rate" of Duplication, Transfer and Losses.
-Rates is the wrong name and has
+Be aware that although these numbers are called rates, they should not be interpreted as standard rates, since ALE undated does not consider time.
 4. The reconciled gene trees.
 The gene trees have annotation in the inner branches that specify the exact reconciliation event.Since ALE is a probabilistic algorithm, those events might differ from tree to tree
 5. The number of D, T, L and Speciation events found, divided by the number of reconciliations
 6. A big table, divided by the number of reconciliations